aws/codecatalyst-blueprints/packages/blueprints/sam-serverless-app/static-assets/sam-templates/nodejs14.x/hello-ts/{{cookiecutter.project_name}}/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- hello-world - Code for the application's Lambda function.
+- hello-world - Code for the application's Lambda function written in TypeScript.
 - events - Invocation events that you can use to invoke the function.
 - hello-world/tests - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.